CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-1-architecture.md

     - Task 4.1: Deploy the Self-hosted Gateway
     - Task 4.2: Testing the API

-## Task 1: Architecture Design Session
+## Task 1: Architecture Design Session (Read only)

-In this section, we provide you with a template architecture diagram for your Azure API Management baseline architecture.
+In this task, we provide you with a template architecture diagram for your Azure API Management baseline architecture.
 We recommend you take the time and answer the following questions:

 - What type of APIs are you onboarding to Azure APIM?
 - What deployment model works for you (no vnet, internal, external)?